You sell an assortment of outdoor sports gear aimed at making man’s life outside a big jol.

 That’s what happens when you market via email.

 Social media likes and shares are a dime a dozen.
 They’re like zimdollars.
 They’re readily available.
 But you’ve got to ask what they’re worth.

 But when someone hands you their email it’s like a dad giving his son the car keys for the first time.
 There’s cautious trust there.

-And if you opt for email marketing, you don’t have to create newsletters manually, because that takes a lot of effort.
+And with my email marketing add-on, you don’t have to create newsletters manually, because that takes a lot of effort.

 No, you just keep posting articles and products to your website.
 That’s sent out to email subscribers and, if they’re interested, they can click through from the email to your website where you can sell to them.

-If you choose the email marketing option we set up an email newsletter system to which you may add up to 500 subscribers for free.
+I set up an email newsletter system to which you may add up to 500 subscribers for free.
 You can always upgrade later to add more people.

 Search engine marketing

-One would think that, the way some people go on about social media, Google and friends should close their doors.
+One would think that, the way some people go on about social media, search engines like Google should close their doors.